Royalpriesthood3260/-Student-Habits-Academic-Success-Predictive-Modeling-/README.md

 ---

+## 📌 Project Summary

+This project applies eight classification models to predict whether a student passes or fails based on lifestyle and habit data from 1,000 students.
+The dataset was nearly perfectly balanced (511 pass / 489 fail), making accuracy a reliable metric without any resampling.
+Stepwise logistic regression came out on top with 93.31% test accuracy and 89.02% CV accuracy — the best of any model.

+The clearest finding: **study hours per day and mental health are the two variables that actually separate passing from failing students.** Part-time jobs and attendance, both commonly assumed to matter a lot, turned out to be much weaker signals than expected.

+---

+## ⚠️ Limitations

+- **Fixed pass/fail threshold.** Using 70 as the cutoff is a reasonable starting point but means a student scoring 69 and one scoring 40 are treated the same — some nuance in the outcome is lost.
+- **Self-reported variables.** Study hours, sleep, and mental health ratings are self-reported, so actual behavior may not perfectly match what students logged.
+- **Small dataset.** 1,000 rows is workable but on the smaller side for comparing eight models — results could shift with a larger sample.
+- **No institutional context.** There's no information about school type, course difficulty, or country, which likely affect both habits and outcomes.

+---

 ## ▶️ How to Run

 > 🌐 **View the full published report on RPubs:** [Student Habits & Academic Success](https://rpubs.com/Priesthood162002/1439164)